It’s Your Ship | Achieving Breakthrough Performance

 Mike’s established a set of management principles that he calls The Leadership Roadmap.
 At the core of his leadership approach on Benfold was a process of replacing command and control with commitment and cohesion, and engaging the hearts, minds, and loyalties of workers with conviction and humility.
 “The most important thing that a captain can do is to see the ship through the eyes of the crew.
 The idea is to empower every individual to share the responsibility of achieving excellence.”

 By every measure, these principles achieved breakthrough results: turnover decreased to an unprecedented 1%; the rate of promotions tripled; and the crew slashed operating expenses by 25%.
 Regarded as the finest ship in the Pacific Fleet, Benfold won the prestigious Spokane Trophy for having the highest degree of combat readiness.
 This remarkable turnaround was accomplished by the very same crew that had performed so poorly just months before.

 Mike is author of three books.
-His first, It’s Your Ship, has sold over one million copies.
-Its message is timeless: don’t use outside forces that stand in your way as excuses – control the things you can influence and amazing results will happen.
+His first, It’s Your Ship, has a timeless message: don’t use outside forces that stand in your way as excuses – control the things you can influence and amazing results will happen.
 His next books, It’s Our Ship and Get Your Ship Together, showed how these principles have been put into action by business leaders in their own organizations.

 A popular keynote speaker for audiences looking to ramp up organizational performance, Mike has spoken to every industry and kind of audience – from board retreats to front line personnel; from sales groups to universities; from Fortune 500s to startups.
 He inspires audiences to rethink their beliefs about leadership and organizational culture and tailors the message to focus on engagement, execution, change, safety, diversity, leadership, teamwork, innovation, accountability and more.